-After North opens 1NT, showing 15-17 points and a balanced hand, we may be reluctant to have anything to do with this collection.
+After North opens 1NT, showing 12-14 points and a balanced hand, we may be reluctant to have to do anything on this collection.
 We might prefer to throw the cards in the air and run screaming from the card-room given that we know East-West have much more than we do in the high-card stakes.

-However, to continue the theme of this series, over partner's 1NT opening, we should most definitely take-out partner's bid to 2♠.
-It is a weakness take-out and hands don't get any weaker than this, do they?
+However, to continue the theme of this series, over partner's 1NT opening, we should most definitely take-out partner's bid to $2 \bullet$ .
+It is a weakness take-out and hands don't get too much weaker than this, do they?

-In point of fact, this hand, despite severely lacking in the high-card department, has more of a reason to remove partner's 1NT bid to 2♠ than any of the other hands in this series.
+In point of fact, this hand, despite severely lacking in the high-card department, has more of a reason to remove partner's 1NT bid to $2 \pm$ than any of the other hands in this series.
 Ask yourself this: How many tricks is this hand worth in 1NT?
-No tricks, probably.
-If that...
+One trick, maybe?

-By contrast, how many tricks is this hand worth in 2♠?
-Probably two, maybe even three tricks.
+By contrast, how many tricks is this hand worth in $2 \ge 2$ Probably two or maybe even three tricks.
 And, if we're lucky, it could be worth four tricks!
 Yes, you read that right.
-Four tricks despite having no points (for example, picture partner with ♠A × × as support).
+Four tricks despite having a miserable 3 points (for example, picture partner with $\ge A \times x$ as support).

 Remember, partner has limited his hand with a 1NT opening bid so we are the boss of the auction.
-Therefore, when we bid 2♠ we are saying to partner that this hand will play better in 2♠ than in 1NT; so partner is forced to Pass our 2♠ drop-dead bid.
+Therefore, when we bid $2 \bullet$ we are saying to partner that this hand will play better in $2 \bullet$ than in 1NT, so partner is forced to Pass our $2 \bullet$ bid.